 But you’d be mistaken.
 Although their presence is inferred (and strongly felt), in reality they keep very much to the deeps and the shadows.
 As fear is built in the imagination, the technique of ‘holding back’ is extremely effective in revealing the character to the reader.

-It reduces the simmering sauce of tension until you’re left with a delicious sauce you could lick with a spoon—before running away to hide behind a bush.
+It simmers the tension until you’re left with a delicious sauce you could lick with a spoon…before running away to hide behind a bush, or a bigger boat.

 Heart of Darkness